SpotlightKid/mrequests/README.md

 *data* parameter instead.

 *headers (dict)* - a dictionary of additional request headers to sent.
-Keys and values can by `bytes` or `str` instances and may contain only ASCII chars.
-`str` keys and values will be converted to `bytes` using ASCII encoding, which causes memory allocation.
+Keys and values should be `bytes` instances and may contain only ASCII chars.
+They *may* be `str` instances, but see "Limitations". `str` keys and values will be converted to `bytes` using ASCII encoding, which causes memory allocation.

 A `Content-Length` header will always be added, using the length of the request data as the value.
-If no `Host` header was passed, one will be added, using the host name from the URL as the value.
+If no `b"Host"` key is present in the header dictionary, the `Host` header value will be generated based on the host name from the URL.

 *auth (tuple)* - HTTP basic authentication credentials given as a `(user, password)` tuple of `bytes` objects or a callable, returning such a